complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/name-generator.md

 ### Side Panels

 Both of these name generators can use Side Panels.
-Side panels are a powerful feature that allows you to use network data from either the in-progress interview or from a network data file uploaded to your Architect asset library to assist with name generation activities.
+Side panels are a powerful feature that allows you to use network data from either the in-progress interview or from a network data file uploaded to your Architect resource library to assist with name generation activities.

 For example, when multiple prompts within a name generator have potential overlap in a participant's social network, it may be useful to bring nodes previously nominated onto a subsequent screen so that a participant can easily list them again.